 1 To remove the back cover, hold the phone firmly in one hand.
 With your other hand, lift off the back cover with your thumbnail as shown in the figure below.

-2 Slide the SIM card into the lower slot for the SIM card as shown in the figure.
+2 Slide the SIM card into the SIM card slot below the battery, as shown in the figure.
 Make sure the gold contact area on the card is facing downward.

 NOTE: Only microSIM card types work with this device.